 Having lived and performed in Anchorage, Oberlin, Brooklyn, Austin, and throughout California, she is well-rooted in the diversity of music the United States has to offer and now spends time sharing and learning international folk traditions.
 She has immersed herself in and pursues the study of music from Ethiopia, Brazil, Cuba, Mexico, the Middle East, the Balkans and Sephardim.

 Michael Lawson - Accordion

-He directed the folk dance bands; Nisava, Balkan Cabaret and Kafana Republik, as an accordionist and vocalist, recording several CDs.
+He directed the folk dance bands Nisava, Balkan Cabaret and Kafana Republik as an accordionist and vocalist, recording several CDs.
 He is always busy playing for folk dance parties, festivals, camps and weddings.
 Michael performed in the 2013 movie Tazi Baba (This Grandmother), which features Penka Encheva, a native Bulgarian singer.
 He arranged her songs for accordion and recorded them with her.
-The summer of 2016, Michael accompanied the Bulgarian Voices of Seattle Women’s Choir on a tour in Bulgaria, which included a spot on Bulgarian National TV.
+In the summer of 2016, Michael accompanied the Bulgarian Voices of Seattle Women’s Choir on a Bulgarian tour which included a spot on Bulgarian national TV.

 Recently, Michael launched a new jazz band, Dreams Come True, playing keyboard and performing repertoire from the swing era.
 In addition to playing with My Men and Yours, Michael will be leading the singing classes at Stockton Camp.
 He says, “I’ve always had the feeling that music is completely natural—that everybody can sing, that everyone can join in dancing—that these are natural, innate human abilities that help us to share the joy of life with each other.”